IntBio-UCD/Textract-scripts/README.md

      conda activate textract

 Next, run the script.
+You can provide a single PDF, multiple PDFs, or a single directory that contains PDFs.

 __MAC__ with symbolic links to the Google Drive folder
+    # example giving multiple PDF files as input
      python pdf2csv.py  -o UCD2022_2023/RawCSVs/ UCD2022_2023/DataScans/*.pdf
      # this will process ALL pdf files in `UCD2022_2023/DataScans` and create corresponding csvs in `UCD2022_2023/RawCSVs/`

+     # Alternate: just give the directory name.
+All PDFs in the directory will be processed.
+(But does not search recursively)
+     python pdf2csv.py  -o UCD2022_2023/RawCSVs/ UCD2022_2023/DataScans/
+     # this will process ALL pdf files in `UCD2022_2023/DataScans` and create corresponding csvs in `UCD2022_2023/RawCSVs/`

 __PC__ without symbolic links.
-We can't get file globbing to work, so currently have to run a separate command for each file.
+We can't get file globbing to work, so do not use "*" in the command.
+But you can give a directory and all PDF files in that directory will be processed.
+We don't have symbolic links figured out yet.
     Maya please put in an example command.

 __IMPORTANT__ you will need to manually move the PDFs to `UCD2022_2023/DataScans-Processed/` afterwards, e.g.